 Frequently Asked Questions

-Q. Does NDU offer part time degree programs?
+Q: Does NDU offer part time degree programmes?

-A. Yes, the university has a "Part Time" or "Sandwich" program, primarily for courses in the Faculty of Education, designed for working professionals.
+A: Yes, the university has a "Part Time" or "Sandwich" programme, primarily for courses in the Faculty of Education, designed for working professionals.

-A. "Change of Course" is possible but difficult.
+A: A "change of course" is possible but difficult.
 It usually depends on your CGPA after the first year and the availability of space in the new department.

-Q. Are there professional courses in the Faculty of Management Sciences?
-A. Yes, the faculty offers professional track degrees in Accounting, Banking and Finance, and Insurance.
+Q: Are there professional courses in the Faculty of Management Sciences?

-A. Yes, the NDU School of Postgraduate Studies offers PGD, M.Sc., M.A., and PhD programs across most of the departments listed in the undergraduate faculties.
+A: Yes, the NDU School of Postgraduate Studies offers PGD, M.Sc., M.A., and PhD programmes across most of the departments listed in the undergraduate faculties.

-A. Bachelor of Laws (LL.B) at NDU takes five years of academic study plus one year at the Nigerian Law School for professional qualification.
+A: A Bachelor of laws (LL.B.) at NDU takes five years of academic study plus one year at the Nigerian Law School for professional qualification.